PeteVanBenthuysen/spotify_popularity_predictor/README.md

 ### 7. Summary Checks
 - Printed final dataset shape and column names after EDA.
 - Reviewed value distributions and confirmed readiness for feature engineering.

+---

+### Note on Outlier Removal

+Outlier removal was **only applied to the `duration_sec` feature**.

+This decision was intentional because:
+- Many audio features (e.g., energy, danceability, valence, loudness) naturally vary across music genres and styles.
+- What may appear as an outlier in one genre (e.g., extremely low energy in Ambient or Classical music) could be typical in that context.
+- Removing those values could have biased the model against certain genres or artistic styles.

+In contrast, song duration exhibited extreme values (very short or overly long tracks) that were likely to be metadata errors, movies, audiobooks or non-standard releases.
+Removing those improved data consistency without harming genre diversity.

 ## **Feature Engineering:**